DenisHodak/universal_price_list/README.md

 Flutter project

 ## Description
-App is developed for Bachelor's thesis: [Multiplatform software application development with Flutter](https://zir.nsk.hr/islandora/object/foi%3A7247)
+The Universal Price List App is a multiplatform software application developed with Flutter for my Bachelor's thesis: [Multiplatform software application development with Flutter](https://zir.nsk.hr/islandora/object/foi%3A7247)

-This app allows bar owners to publish and manage the price list for their bar.
-The administrator of the app can give users the permission to add and manage bars.
-Regular users can only view bars and price lists.
-Firebase is used for storing data for the app.
+The app is designed to provide a platform for bar owners to create and manage their bars and drinks, and for users to view the drinks and prices at different bars.
+The app utilizes Firebase for authentication and data storage, and supports three types of users: administrator, moderator (bar owner), and regular user.

+## Features
+- User Registration: Users can register as regular users upon signing up.
+- User Roles: Administrators have the ability to promote regular users to moderators (bar owners) who can then create and manage their own bars within the app.
+- Bar Creation: Moderators can create their own bars by providing bar details such as name, location, and image.
+- Drink Management: Moderators can add, edit, and delete drinks along with their prices for their respective bars.
+- Price list: Regular users and other moderators can view the drinks and prices at different bars, but can only edit or delete their own bars and drinks.

 ## Screenshots